Ground vibration and airblast limits for mines and quarries

 Records of initial monitoring data should be reported to the department within four weeks of being completed.

-In the event of complaints, or suspected non-compliance with blasting limits, the department may request submission of on-going monitoring data by the proponent.
+In the event of community complaints, or suspected non-compliance with blasting limits, the department may request on-going monitoring and submission of data by the proponent.

 Blast monitoring results should be stored and maintained in a systematic manner.
 Data should be available for perusal by the department when and if necessary.
 Data may be stored in electronic or hard copy form.
-However, operators should ensure themselves that whatever storage medium is used is secure and that data is retained for an appropriate length of time.
+However, operators should ensure themselves that whatever storage medium is used is secure and that data is retained for at least 5 years.

 Measurements should be conducted by suitably trained personnel using appropriate equipment.
 Equipment used for blast monitoring should meet or exceed the relevant Australian Standards or equivalent overseas standards for field equipment.